theaog/spirit/REFUND.md

 You have 3 days after activating your license to test out `spirit`.
 If during these 3 days you're unhappy for any reason please open a github issue requesting a refund using the below template.
-To be eligible for the refund the issue date must be <72 hours since license activation, otherwise the issue will be refused and closed.
+To be eligible for the refund the issue date must be <72 hours since license activation, otherwise the refund will be refused and the issue closed.

 ## Refund request template [New issue](https://github.com/theaog/spirit/issues/new)